mrandrewmills/Fixed-Width-Text-File-Toolkit/readme.md

 Q. IS IT FAST?

-A. It can't do the Kessel Run in 12 parsecs-- but I've parsed a 17MB file with 50,000 lines in less than 4 seconds.
+A. I've parsed a 17MB file with 50,000 lines in less than 4 seconds.
 Your mileage will vary, depending upon how much available RAM your computer has and how large your textfile is.

 ##Tutorial